Skip to main content

 • Hair Cortisol This is a relatively new and innovative method that provides a long-term perspective on cortisol exposure.
 Since hair grows at a relatively consistent rate, a small sample can reveal average cortisol levels over the preceding months.

-A 2023 meta-analysis of 58 studies found that interventions, particularly those involving mindfulness and relaxation, were effective at changing cortisol levels.
+A 2023 meta-analysis of 58 studies found that stress management interventions, particularly those involving mindfulness and relaxation, were effective at changing cortisol levels.
 The analysis also revealed that the type of cortisol measurement used can influence the results, with studies measuring the CAR showing larger effects than those measuring diurnal cortisol.
 This suggests that wellness programs may be particularly effective at restoring the body’s natural morning cortisol surge, a key indicator of a healthy stress response system.

 How Do Wellness Interventions Modulate Cortisol?